Aliases for DAO Gene

 GeneCards Summary for DAO Gene

 DAO (D-Amino Acid Oxidase) is a Protein Coding gene.
-Diseases associated with DAO include Amyotrophic Lateral Sclerosis 1 and Schizophrenia.
-Among its related pathways are Peroxisome and Glyoxylate metabolism and glycine degradation.
-GO annotations related to this gene include receptor binding and protein dimerization activity.
+Diseases associated with DAO include Amyotrophic Lateral Sclerosis 1 and Bipolar Disorder.
+Among its related pathways are Arginine and proline metabolism and Metabolism.
+Gene Ontology (GO) annotations related to this gene include signaling receptor binding and protein dimerization activity.
 An important paralog of this gene is DDO.

 UniProtKB/Swiss-Prot Summary for DAO Gene